yangwu1227/etf-data-scraper/README.md

 The infrasturcture of the scraper includes:

-* **Amazon EventBridge**: Triggers a Lambda function to run daily at 5:00 PM EST / 4:00 PM CST after the market closes.
+* **Amazon EventBridge**: Triggers a Lambda function to run daily at 5:00 PM EST / 4:00 PM CST on weekdays after the market closes.
 * **AWS Lambda**: Starts an AWS Fargate task, which runs the containerized application code.
 * **AWS Fargate**: Executes the application code to collect and process ETF data, then stores the data in an S3 bucket as either a Parquet file or a CSV file.